- Patient Information

 Chennamadhavuni A. Prognostic significance of human papillomavirus (HPV) in penile cancer: A National Cancer Database (NCDB) study.
 ASCO Genitourinary Cancers Symposium, 11-13 February 2021.

-27) Since HPV causes most cases of cervical cancer, and HPV infections are transmitted via sex, then nuns would be expected to have a greatly reduced incidence of cervical cancer compared to other women.
+27) Since HPV causes most cases of cervical cancer, and HPV infections are sexually transmitted, then nuns would be expected to have a greatly reduced incidence of cervical cancer compared to other women.
 Is this the case?Open or CloseIt’s a bit difficult to find reliable data on this, but this appears to be true.

 Much of what I could find is summarized below: